 Focused Intervention Training and Support (FITS)

 Alzheimer's Society is rolling out an evidence based training programme for care home staff to reduce the use of antipsychotic drugs in people with dementia.
-The programme is being rolled out to 150 care homes with the support of the Department of Health, the University of Worcester and HC-One care homes.
+The programme is being rolled out to over 100 care homes with the support of the Department of Health, the University of Worcester and HC-One care homes.

 Many people with dementia develop behavioural and psychological symptoms.
 These symptoms can be a result of the care a person is receiving, their environment and social interactions.
 Antipsychotics are a group of medications that are commonly used to treat these symptoms in people with dementia.

 In some cases, these drugs can have a short term beneficial effect.
 However, they can result in serious side effects including sedation, reduced mobility, falls, worsening of dementia symptoms and increased risk of stroke and death.

 The Department of Health reviewed the use of antipsychotic drugs for people with dementia and concluded that two-thirds of prescriptions are inappropriate; the government has made a commitment to substantially reduce the use of antipsychotic drugs in people with dementia in the UK.